yast/yast.github.io/_posts/2020-11-24-digest-of-yast-development-sprint-113.md

 ### More YaST enhancements

 Talking about the YaST Partitioner, you may know that we recently added a menu bar to its interface.
-During this sprint we have improved the YaST UI toolkit to ensure the keyboard shortcuts for such menu bar stay as stable as possible.
+During this sprint we improved the YaST UI toolkit to ensure the keyboard shortcuts for such menu bar stay as stable as possible.
 Check the details at [this pull request](https://github.com/libyui/libyui/pull/175).